-- (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of seven hundred fifty dollars (\$750) one thousand five hundred (\$1500) per student based on the eligible K 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the annual eligible costs for the current year if available, or based on prior year data if current year data is not available. - (2) No individual grant may exceed two hundred and fifty thousand dollars (\$250,000) per year, with a maximum grant period of up to three years.
-The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (b) Grant awards that are used toward the purchase, construction, or renovation costs of land and facilities, shall be based on the following: - (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of one thousand dollars (\$1,000) two thousand (\$2,000) per student based on the eligible K 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the total eligible project costs for which the applicant is applying. - (2) No individual grant may exceed five hundred thousand dollars (\$500,000) per year, with a maximum grant period of up to three years.
+- (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of seven hundred fifty dollars (\$750) one thousand five hundred (\$1500) or the current school year's SB740 ADA rate per student based on the eligible K 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the annual eligible costs for the current year if available, or based on prior year data if current year data is not available. - (2) No individual grant may exceed two hundred and fifty thousand dollars (\$250,000) per year, with a maximum grant period of up to three years.
+The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (b) Grant awards that are used toward the purchase, construction, or renovation costs of land and facilities, shall be based on the following: - (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of one thousand dollars (\$1,000) two thousand (\$2,000) or the current school year's SB740 ADA rate multiplied by 1 and a third (1/3) per student based on the eligible K 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the total eligible project costs for which the applicant is applying. - (2) No individual grant may exceed five hundred thousand dollars (\$500,000) per year, with a maximum grant period of up to three years.
 The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (c) Grant awards, for up to a three-year period, will be reserved and apportioned from funds available in the year that the subgrantee is awarded funding.
 The Authority may, at its sole discretion, reduce grant awards to reflect changes in the subgrantee's enrollment, lease costs, or other circumstances. - (d) Grant funds that become available may be awarded to an alternate applicant from the most recent funding round until the next funding round commences, at which time any funds that become available will be combined with the available funds for the new funding round. - (e) An organization comprised of more than one charter school may apply for more than one grant by submitting a separate application for each charter school.